saurabhjadhav1911/flamenco/web/project-website/content/_index.md

 ### In Development

-Getting close to Beta release, Flamenco v3 is in active development at Blender Studio.
+Flamenco v3 is in active development at Blender Studio.
 Join [the chat](https://blender.chat/channel/flamenco) to see what's happening!

 {{< /columns >}}